CSCAR/workshop-stata-intro/stata_markdown/02-basics.md

 We will cover this [in more detail](data-manipulation.html#subsetting) later, including how to specify the condition.

-As an example, if we were to fit a linear regression model^[This course does not cover fitting statistical models, see the follow-up course for further detail], the command might be
+As an example, if we were to fit a linear regression model^[This course does not cover fitting statistical models, see the follow-up course for further detail.], the command might be

 ```
 regress y x1 x2 x3 x4 if z > 5, vce(robust) beta